SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/05-Stash.md

 For the first endpoint, enter username#name where name is the name you choose for the endpoint above.
 You should now see the files from your laptop displayed.
-For the second endpoint, enter `hcc#crane` and hit enter.
-You should now see the contents of your home directory on Crane.
-Now double click on the `transfer` directory.
-Select a file on your laptop and click on the right arrow on the top of the screen to start a transfer to Crane.
-You can transfer files or directories to your laptop by selecting it in the Crane window and selecting the left arrow.
+For the second endpoint, enter `connect#stash` and hit enter.
+You should now see the contents of your home directory on OSG Connect.
+Now double click on the `data` directory.
+Select a file on your laptop and click on the right arrow on the top of the screen to start a transfer to Stash.
+You can transfer files or directories to your laptop by selecting it in the Stash window and selecting the left arrow.

 > #### Challenges
 >
-> * Copy a file to Crane from your laptop using Globus.
+> * Copy a file to Stash from your laptop using Globus.
-> * Next copy the `my_hello_world` file from Crane to your laptop using Globus.
+> * Next copy the `my_hello_world` file from Stash to your laptop using Globus.

 <h2>Putting it all together</h2>

 Let us do an example calculation to give us a taste of a what a typical job may involve.
 We will peform a  molecular dynamics simulation of a small protein in implicit water.
-To get the necessary files, we use the *tutorial* command on Crane.
+To get the necessary files, we use the *tutorial* command on OSG.

-Log in to Crane and setup the tutorial command:
+Log in to OSG Connect:

 ~~~
-$ ssh username@crane.unl.edu
+$ ssh username@login.osgconnect.net
-$ source osg_oasis_init
 ~~~

 Type: